quantumsplicer/ama/README.md

-# Explantaion for the scenario
+# Test out the project

-Visit [this website](https://ama-ha23jzwyq-quantumsplicer.vercel.app/) to test out the project
+Visit [the file sync project](https://ama-ha23jzwyq-quantumsplicer.vercel.app/) to test out the project

 # Explantaion for the scenario